2024 Academic Network

 - "Being at the Forum is very encouraging to me because I have the opportunity to get to know leaders from other organisations who share the same burdens and concerns I do.
 I am learning new ways to negotiate my faith while serving my Bible school, the church, and the community of faith I belong to back home."

-- Marius Ban, Lecturer, Romania - "I am a medical doctor, an assistant professor, a PhD student, and a researcher.
-My ministry is to be a witness for Christ in academia.
-Words cannot fully convey what the ELF’s Academic Network has meant to me and how it will affect my ministry and other Christians who I am now better equipped to serve.
+- Marius Ban, Lecturer, Romania - "As a medical doctor, an assistant professor, a PhD student, and a researcher, a main part of my ministry is to be a witness for Christ in academia.
+Words cannot fully convey what the ELF and its Academic Network have meant to me.
+I am now a lot better equipped to serve both Christians and non-Christians.
 I cannot fully imagine how the consequences of this will ripple outward for the glory of God."

 Applicants should be teaching or leading in a university, seminary, bible institute, or other post-secondary educational institution or graduate students who hope to serve Christ in the academy.
 This Network will help academicians from a wide spectrum of disciplines to think about their discipline from a Christian worldview, attain excellence in teaching and research, share Christ with others, and maintain spiritual fervor.